HOW TO SIMPLIFY GOING BACK TO SCHOOL AND SCHOOL ROUTINES

 A morning routine that supports you for the day ahead is helpful at all times, but particularly when you’re preparing for back to school.
-Getting into a simple school routine which starts first thing in the morning is a great way of setting yourself and your kids up for a positive, calm and stress-free day.
+Getting into a simple school run morning routine which starts first thing in the morning is a great way of setting yourself and your kids up for a positive, calm and stress-free day.

 Think about what you need to do in the mornings to get yourself and your children ready.
 This will depend, of course, on how old they are and what level of ability and independence they have.
 Younger children will inevitably need more help and input from you so time for yourself will be less than if they’re able to get themselves ready without needing you.

 Think about creating a simple chore chart so they can follow it through and repeat it every day.
 Doing the same things in the same order will help your kids get used to what needs to be done and when.
 Many kids and adults work best with a flexible routine or rhythm to the day.